singh1114/best/_posts/2019-10-18-testing-in-spring-boot-java-with-junit-for-beginners.md

 ## Creating Maven Spring Boot CI pipeline using CircleCI

-It's very important to automate the process of running the tests before merging the code to the master branch and deploying it.
+It is very important to automate the process of running the tests before merging the code to the master branch and deploying it.
 [CircleCI](https://circleci.com/) is a good service which can help you to create [CI](https://en.wikipedia.org/wiki/Continuous_integration) pipelines for your project.

 CircleCI will try to run the project according to the configuration specified in a special `yml` file.